Private Use Van Insurance

 Some policies will include driving in the EU as standard, while for others it’s an optional extra.
 Cover will usually be provided for up to 90 days.
 Check with your insurer for details and extent of cover provided.

-*51% of consumers could save £581.67 on their Van Insurance.
-The saving was calculated by comparing the cheapest price found with the average of the next four cheapest prices quoted by insurance providers on Seopa Ltd’s insurance comparison website.
-This is based on representative cost savings from June 2023.
+*51% of consumers could save £668.40 on their Van Insurance.
+The saving was calculated by comparing the cheapest price found with the average of the next five cheapest prices quoted by insurance providers on Seopa Ltd’s insurance comparison website.
+This is based on representative cost savings from November 2024.
 The savings you could achieve are dependent on your individual circumstances.

 Further van insurance information: